-These ingredients also provide great source of lubrication to prevent breakage and those pesky single-strand knots.
+These ingredients also provide a great source of lubrication to prevent breakage and those pesky single-strand knots.

 By applying grease to damp or moisturized hair, your strands will remain sealed for days on end and be slow to experience dryness or breakage.
-And as an added bonus, the prolonged added moisture and prevention of breakage gradually improves the hair’s health and allows the strands to retain length.
+And as an added bonus, the prolonged added moisture and prevention of breakage gradually improve the hair’s health and allow the strands to retain length.

 But wait!
 How do I wash this out?